 Porcari (2002) found electrical muscle stimulation (3 times per week following the manufacturer's recommendations) had no effect on body composition, muscular strength, and physical appearance in college age volunteers.

 Porcari JP, McLean KP, Foster C, Kernozek T, Crenshaw B, Swenson Chad.
 Effects of Electrical Muscle Stimulation on Body Composition, Muscle Strength, and Physical Appearance.
 Journal of Strength and Conditioning Research, 16(2): 165-172.
 2002.

 For injured people:

 Also see spot reduction myth.

 The speed of transmission of impulses along nerves slows by approximately 15 percent between 30 and 80 years of age.
 Older adults who have always been active have total reaction times that are more similar to those of younger people.
 The reaction times of older adults with a sedentary lifestyle are much slower.

 Force development during bilateral movements (2 legs or 2 arms) is typically less than the sum of the forces developed by each limb independently.
-This difference is referred to bilateral deficit and may range from 3% to 25% (Fleck & Kreamer, 2004).
+This difference is referred to as bilateral deficit and may range from 3% to 25% (Fleck & Kreamer, 2004).
 Training with bilateral contractions, as done for example by rowers, may eliminate or reduce bilateral deficit.
-Incidentally cyclists may display bilateral deficit since they train with alternating or reciprocal movements (Howard & Enoka, 1987).
+Incidentally, cyclists may display bilateral deficit since they train with alternating or reciprocal movements (Howard & Enoka, 1987).